facebookresearch/hydra/README.md

 See developing for now.

 # Basic usage
-Please go over demos directory to get a gentle incremental intruduction, starting from the basic and working up to increasingly useful features.
+Go through the [demos](demos/README.md) to get a gentle incremental intruduction, starting from the most basic.

 # Developing
 ## Install: